eaprelsky/nocturna-wheel/MODULE_ARCHITECTURE.md

 2. **No Global Variables**: The library avoids global variables completely
 3. **Dependency Injection**: Dependencies are passed via constructors
 4. **Factory Pattern**: Factory classes are used to create complex components
+5. **Single Responsibility Principle**: Each class has a well-defined responsibility
+6. **Composition Over Inheritance**: Components use composition patterns where appropriate

 ## Usage Examples